 It was proposed that a tax on wood stoves, based upon the amount they are used, could save 300 lives a year.

-According to Green Transition Denmark, pollution from wood burning is the country’s most health-damaging and expensive environmental problem (PDF).
+According to Green Global Future, pollution from wood burning is the country’s most health-damaging and expensive environmental problem (PDF).

 More wood burning, more illnesses and deaths